-- Focus on neural systems and behavior
+- Research focus: neural systems and behavior

-Spell is making it easy to run computationally intensive code.
-Powerful compute resources are available 24/7, resources that the lab wouldn’t have otherwise.
-This is including ongoing engagement with Spell’s machine learning Support Team.
-On Spell support Daniel said, “I’m very grateful and very impressed.
+Spell is making it easy for the Pillow Lab to run computationally intensive code and scale on an as-needed basis, a game changer for their research.
+Now, powerful compute resources are available to the group 24/7, resources that the lab wouldn’t have otherwise.
+This includes ongoing engagement with Spell’s machine learning Support Team.
+On Spell support, Daniel says, “I’m very grateful and very impressed.
 I have never had this level of engagement.”

-Machine Learning Projects with Spell
+Streamline Machine Learning Projects with Spell

 Request a Demo